encane/minix/docs/concepts/getters.md

 })
 ```

 If this logic needs to be used in more than one place we may end up duplicating the function.
 You can use "getters" in your store to derive values in from your state.
+Each getter will be passed the ``state`` object as a first paramter

 ```js
 import { defineStore } from '@encane/minix'